ppy/osu-wiki/wiki/Tournaments/POT/2022/en.md

 2. In the lobby, players will have to consecutively play all of the ten Qualifier beatmaps in the order of NM1 → NM2 → NM3 → NM4 → HD1 → HD2 → HR1 → HR2 → DT1 → DT2.
 3. Players **are not allowed** to ban any beatmaps in the Qualifiers.
 4. Players **are not allowed** to join in (or register for) more than one Qualifier lobbies.
-5. Based on their performance in the Qualifier, players will be placed in seeds based on their average percentage across all ten qualifier beatmaps following [this formula](http://www.indeed.com/career-advice/career-development/how-to-calculate-average-percentage).
+5. Based on their performance in the Qualifier, players will be placed in seeds based on their average percentage across all ten Qualifier beatmaps following [this formula](http://www.indeed.com/career-advice/career-development/how-to-calculate-average-percentage).
 6. Failure to attend in any of the twenty Qualifier lobbies will result in an instant elimination from the tournament.

 #### Knock-out stage rules

 1. All will be matched to each other based on their Qualifiers seeding.
 2. Players will compete against each other using the Double Elimination system.
-3. The Double Elimination System works as follows:
+3. The double-elimination system works as follows:
-   - Players who lose in the Upper Bracket can still play again on the Lower Bracket.
+   - Players who lose in the upper bracket can still play again on the lower bracket.
-   - Players who lose in the Lower Bracket will be eliminated from the tournament.
+   - Players who lose in the lower bracket will be eliminated from the tournament.
-   - In the Grand Final, the winner of the the Upper Bracket will only need to win a single match against their opponent in order to claim the championship title.
-The winner of the Lower Bracket, however, will need to win two matches and enforce a Bracket Reset against their opponent in order to claim the championship title.
+   - In the Grand Final, the winner of the upper bracket will only need to win a single match against their opponent in order to claim the championship title.
+The winner of the lower bracket, however, will need to win two matches and enforce a bracket reset against their opponent in order to claim the championship title.
 4. Players who can compete in the next round are determined by:
    - In the Round of 12 and the Quarterfinals, each player needs to win 5 points in order to win a match.
 (Best-of-9)
    - In the Semifinals and the first Finals week, each player needs to win 6 points in order to win a match.
 (Best-of-11)